knpuniversity/oauth/knpu/facebook.rst

 But on the user's next session, the access token will be gone and we'll need to re-ask the user to authorize.
 If you want to avoid this, you could store the Facebook access token in the database.
 In a second, I'll show you how you'd use that access token.
-Of course, an access token doesn't last forever, so eventually you'll need to to re-authorize them or use a :doc:`refresh token <refresh-token>`, the topic of an upcoming chapter!
+Of course, these tokes don't last forever, so eventually you'll need to re-authorize them or use a :doc:`refresh token <refresh-token>`, the topic of an upcoming chapter!

 Sharing on your Wall